LONG JOURNEYS

 Rose Moseley, Search and Rescue, with an urgent request for information from Major Gourdon.

-said Poppy.
+I can hear you, Rose, said Poppy.
 You’re doing fine.
 Keep calm, think slowly.

 It’s Will, Special Brigade made him drink something and we don’t know what, but it’s made him very ill.
 He’s in pain and clutching his stomach.
 All we know is that they were trying to shrink him.